Iron overload: Prognosis

 In general, provided there has been no liver damage, patients should expect a normal life expectancy if adequately treated by venesection.
-If the serum ferritin is greater than 1000 ug/L at diagnosis there is a risk of liver damage and cirrhosis which may eventually shorten their life.
+If the serum ferritin is greater than 1,000 μg/L at diagnosis, there is a risk of liver damage and cirrhosis, which may eventually shorten their life.
 The presence of cirrhosis increases the risk of hepatocellular carcinoma.
-Other risk factors for liver damage in hemochromatosis include alcohol use, diabetes, liver iron levels greater than 2000 μmol/gram and increased aspartate transaminase levels.
+Other risk factors for liver damage in hemochromatosis include alcohol use, diabetes, liver iron levels greater than 2,000 μmol/gram, and increased aspartate transaminase levels.

-The risk of death and liver fibrosis are elevated in males with HFE type hemochromatosis but not in females; this is thought to be due to a protective effect of menstruation and pregnancy seen in females as well as possible hormone related differences in iron absorption.
+The risk of death and liver fibrosis is elevated in males with HFE type hemochromatosis but not in females; this is thought to be due to a protective effect of menstruation and pregnancy seen in females, as well as possible hormone-related differences in iron absorption.

 Epidemiology

-HHC is most common in certain European populations (such as those of Irish or Scandinavian descent) and occurs in 0.6% of some unspecified population.
+HH type 1 is most common in certain European populations (such as those of Irish or Scandinavian descent) and occurs in 0.6% of that population.
 Men have a 24-fold increased rate of iron-overload disease compared with women.

 Stone Age

-Diet and the environment are thought to have had large influence on the mutation of genes related to iron overload.
-Starting during the Mesolithic era, communities of people lived in an environment that was fairly sunny, warm and had the dry climates of the Middle East.
-Most humans who lived at that time were foragers and their diets consisted largely of wild plants, fish, and game.
-Archaeologists studying dental plaque have found evidence of tubers, nuts, plantains, grasses and other foods rich in iron.
+Diet and the environment are thought to have had a large influence on the mutation of genes related to iron overload.
+Starting during the Mesolithic era, communities of people lived in an environment that was fairly sunny, warm, and had the dry climates of the Middle East.
+Most humans who lived at that time were foragers, and their diets consisted largely of wild plants, fish, and game.
+Archaeologists studying dental plaque have found evidence of tubers, nuts, plantains, grasses, and other foods rich in iron.
 Over many generations, the human body became well-adapted to a high level of iron content in the diet.

 Neolithic

 In the Neolithic era, significant changes are thought to have occurred in both the environment and diet.
-Some communities of foragers migrated north, leading to changes in lifestyle and environment, with a decrease in temperatures and a change in the landscape which the foragers then needed to adapt to.
+Some communities of foragers migrated north, leading to changes in lifestyle and environment, with a decrease in temperatures and a change in the landscape that the foragers then needed to adapt to.
 As people began to develop and advance their tools, they learned new ways of producing food, and farming also slowly developed.
 These changes would have led to serious stress on the body and a decrease in the consumption of iron-rich foods.
-This transition is a key factor in the mutation of genes, especially those that regulated dietary iron absorption.
-Iron, which makes up 70% of red blood cell composition, is a critical micronutrient for effective thermoregulation in the body.
+This transition is a key factor in the mutation of genes, especially those that regulate dietary iron absorption.
+70% of the body's iron is found in the red blood cells, and it is a critical micronutrient for effective thermoregulation in the body.
 Iron deficiency will lead to a drop in the core temperature.
-In the chilly and damp environments of Northern Europe, supplementary iron from food was necessary to keep temperatures regulated, however, without sufficient iron intake the human body would have started to store iron at higher rates than normal.
+In the chilly and damp environments of Northern Europe, supplementary iron from food was necessary to keep temperatures regulated; however, without sufficient iron intake, the human body would have started to store iron at higher rates than normal.
 In theory, the pressures caused by migrating north would have selected for a gene mutation that promoted greater absorption and storage of iron.